Second Danish Cooperation Fund for Renewable Energy and Energy Efficiency in Rural Areas

 Who is eligible to receive the grant?

-Eligible countries are DMCs with annual per capita GNP of less than $2,500.
+Eligible countries are developing member countries with annual per capita GNP of less than $2,500.
 The fund will continue to support the REACH program by financing technical assistance operations for project preparation, advisory services and training, institutional support, and other activities that may be agreed upon between Denmark and ADB.

 Who supports the fund?